 If you’re heading to London, here’s some useful tips to help you make the most of your stay.

 Oyster Card: If you plan to travel by underground, bus or Thames clipper, get yourself an Oyster Card (children under 11 travel free).
 These plastic smartcards will give you the best fares across the network and you can buy them at any underground/rail station or newsagent-style shop in London.
-You simply pre-load credit onto the card and then at the end of your visit, you can either keep it for next time or return to a ticket machine and get any remaining credit refunded.
+You simply pre-load credit onto the card and then at the end of your visit, you can either keep it for next time or return to a ticket machine/TFL Office and get any remaining credit refunded.

 Travel App: There’s an excellent free app called ‘Citymapper’ which helps you find your way around (make sure you download the London version).
 You simply key in your starting point and end destination, and it will tell you all the different ways to get there, the time it takes, any costs and even how many calories you’ll use if you walk!

 Airport Transportation: Here are two reliable companies that offer airport transfers:

 Luggage Storage: There are secure storage facilities at most mainline railway stations which you can book in advance at www.left-baggage.co.uk/en.
 Alternatively, you might want to check out Stasher Luggage Storage, which works in partnership with local shops and hotels who have extra storage space available – https://stasher.com/luggage-storage-guide/london.